Internal Medicine Residency Program at Vassar Brothers Medical Center

 Inpatient Medicine Afternoon Report

 Afternoon Report is a case-based conference which allows residents and faculty to discuss patient care in an organized and efficient manner.
 Residents present cases to their peers and faculty with a faculty member as the facilitator.
 The facilitator uses the information in the resident’s presentation as a springboard for robust conversation and discussion to develop medical knowledge and critical thinking skills with a focus on evidence-based practice and high-value care.
-Interns and residents have separate morning report conferences to focus on level-appropriate aspects of diagnosis and management.
-Resident report is Monday and Wednesday and Intern report is every Friday while the resident is on medicine wards.
+Interns and residents have separate afternoon report conferences to focus on level-appropriate aspects of diagnosis and management.
+Resident report is Monday and Intern report is every Friday while the resident is on medicine wards.
+Board review is done every Wednesday afternoon for residents on the wards where a resident is assigned to put board review questions into a fun “Jeopardy” game format.

 Subspecialty Teaching